NotYuSheng/open-webui_secure/README.md

 1. **Download the Secure Compose File**:

-   Only this file is necessary, all other files in the repository is intended for CVE remediation.
+   Only the `docker-compose.secure.yml` is necessary, all other files in the repository is intended for CVE remediation.

 2. **Deploy the Secure App**: